simonwardjones/simonwardjones.co.uk/content/posts/logistic_regression.md

 {{< sigmoid_function >}}

-Like linear regression, logistic regression is a `supervised learning algorithm` which means it uses `training data` to find the best coefficients.
 The Logistic regression algorithm chooses the coefficients to minimise the average error between the predicted results and the true results for the training data:

 {{< table "table table-striped" >}}
 | I.Q. 🧠 | Hours revision ⏱ | Exam result? | Predicted result |